Humberto Suazo: International career

 Suazo had also become a fixture with his international side.
 In 2006, he scored 17 goals in national and international matches, surpassing Peter Crouch by one goal for the "World's Top Goal Scorer Award".
 His four international goals all came in friendlies.
 He scored goals against New Zealand and Sweden.
 His other two goals came in the form of penalties versus Ivory Coast and Colombia.
 In January 2007, he was awarded world's top goal scorer of 2006 by the International Federation of Football History & Statistics in Salzburg, Austria.
 He was also awarded the Silver Football as the world's second first league top scorer with 34 goals, behind Klaas-Jan Huntelaar of Ajax with 35 goals.

 Suazo played for Chile in the Copa América 2007, scoring three goals, two in his first match against Ecuador, and one in the quarter-final match against Brazil.
 He finished as CONMEBOL's top scorer of the 2010 FIFA World Cup qualification with 10 goals, one ahead of Brazilian striker Luís Fabiano.

 Coaching career

 Still a player of San Luis de Quillota, Suazo graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile) in December 2024.

 After suffering a serious knee injury in June 2025, Suazo briefly joined the technical staff of Fernando Guajardo, serving as a player-coach for San Luis de Quillota.

+On 20 November 2025, Suazo was appointed as the manager of San Luis de Quillota since the 2026 season.